Aider-AI/aider-install/README.md

 ## How it works

-1. The `python -m pip install aider-install` installs uv as a dependency.
+1. Running `python -m pip install aider-install` installs:
+  - The `aider-install` command.
+  - The uv python package as a dependency.
 2. Running `aider-install` does this:

 ```bash